-Veterans' Educational Benefits

-St. John's College is approved and accredited by the Maryland State Board of Education and the Veterans Administration for the training of veterans who are eligible to receive educational benefits under Public Law 16 (as amended by Public Law 894), and Public Law 550 (the Veterans' Readjustment Assistance Act of 1952).
+Veterans' Educational St. John's College is approved and accredited by the Maryland State Board of Education and the Veterans Administration for the training of Veterans of World War II who are eligible to receive educational benefits under Public Law 346 (the Servicemen's Readjustment Act of 1944, or the "G. I. Bill"), Public Law 16 (the Vocational Rehabilitation Act), and Public Law 550 (the Veteran's Readjustment Assistance Act of 1952).

-Placement Office St. John's College as an educational institution is in no way committed to finding or guaranteeing its students positions after they leave college.
+Placement Office St. John's College as an educational institution is in no way committed to finding or guaranteeing its students positions after they leave College.
 The function of the Placement Office is to act as a clearing house: on the one hand, informing students of opportunities that come to the attention of the College; and, on the other hand, helping particular students to find the channels leading to those positions in which they are especially interested.
-It is not inappropriate to note that an increasing number of business and industrial organizations and government agencies are actively seeking the services of St. John's graduates.
+It is not inappropriate to note that an increasing number of business and industrial organizations are actively seeking the services of St. John's graduates.